marcinwiacek/requestor/readme.md

 * running shell scripts before request
 * params between steps
 * changing params inside body & headers
-* redirect http to https
+* redirect http to https (currently, when you use http URL for GUI, it doesn't do anything)
 * support for YAML or other formats describing service formats

 # Why another app?